Cybercriminals can strike using your company's digital advertisements.

 Internet users are exposed to hundreds of ads a day, distributed by various advertising networks.
 Unfortunately, automated ads can be used to spread malicious software.
 Even legitimate ad networks can be used by hackers to spread malicious code, due to the high volume of ads they are paid to distribute.

-Malware spreaders hide code within legitimate-looking ads that can redirect users' computers to connect to a malicious server to install malware.
+Malware spreaders hide code within legitimate-looking ads that can redirect your computer to connect to a malicious server to install malware.
 The worst malvertising connects users' computers to an exploit kit that runs analysis on the defending computer, looking for vulnerabilities and exploiting them.
-From there, attackers can install malware, ransomware or gain full access to the computer and sensitive information.
+From there, attackers can install malware or ransomware or even gain full access to your computer and its sensitive information.

-Attackers take advantage of the automated nature of online advertising, with large companies turning to networks to choose which ads to display on their website.
+Attackers take advantage of the automated nature of online advertising, with large companies turning to networks to choose which ads to display on their websites.
 Although most reputable advertising networks examine the advertisements they serve, malicious code can still slip through the network's checks.
-Malvertising has made its way to large websites, including The New York Times, BBC, AOL and the NFL as recently as 2016, according to the Center for Internet Security.
+Malvertising has made its way to large websites, including The New York Times, the BBC, AOL and the NFL as recently as 2016, according to the Center for Internet Security.

 The effects of malvertising

-According to the Interactive Advertising Bureau, malvertising costs the digital marketing industry more than $1 billion due to lost revenue from ad blocking in addition to the costs incurred with investigating and curbing malvertising.
+Your website may also be flagged by search engines for hosting malware, affecting your SEO and even blacklisting your site from showing up in search results.
+According to the Interactive Advertising Bureau, malvertising costs the digital marketing industry more than $1 billion in lost revenue from ad blocking in addition to the costs of investigating and curbing malvertising.